Sky Broadband Hub and Sky Q Hub

 Sky Broadband Hub

-- VDSL2/ADSL 2+ – VDSL2 means the hub can be connected by super-fast fibre optic cable to your home (when it becomes available), while ADSL2+ means you can also connect via a phone line
+- VDSL2/ADSL 2+ – VDSL2 means the hub can be connected by super-fast fibre optic cable to your home (once it becomes available), while ADSL2+ means you can also connect via a phone line

 - Smart channel selection – The Smart Hub automatically connects your devices to the fastest wifi channel and frequency available